panosl/django-currencies/README.rst

 .. note::

-    The currency choice may not be reflacted on the navbar if your view is not re-rendered.
+    The currency choice may not be reflected on the navbar if your view is not re-rendered.
-    This may be the case if you are viewing the default page of Django CMS for example.
+    This may be the case if you are viewing a default page in Django CMS for example.
     This is due to the context processor not being triggered because the RequestContext is not re-generated.